menamiit/CipherSchools/README.md

    *You have a ProductCard component that displays a product’s name and price.*

 1. How will you pass these values from the parent component?

-   I will make use of Props to pass these values from parent component.
+   <span style="color:green">I will make use of Props to pass these values from parent component.</span>

    e.g.
    ```js <ComponentName brand='Porsche', model='911'/>```